Checking inventory levels

 , may result in your query returning no results.
 For example, when you use the shipToCountry

-filter (which must be formatted as an ISO 3166 country code), you'll only get inventory-level information if the product can be shipped to that country.
+filter (which must be formatted as an ), you'll only get inventory-level information if the product can be shipped to that country.

 After you successfully submit a request, a 200 OK